openvinotoolkit/openvino/docs/get_started.md

 .. raw:: html

    <link rel="stylesheet" type="text/css" href="_static/css/getstarted_style.css">
    <p id="GSG_introtext">To get started with OpenVINO, the first thing to do is to actually install it.
-If you haven't done it yet, choose the installation type that best suits your needs and follow the instructions:<br />
+You can get an <a href="openvino_docs_install_guides_overview.html" >overview</a> of what installation options we provide and start from there, or choose the installation type that best suits your needs directly if you already have enough information:<br />
-     <a href="openvino_docs_install_guides_overview.html" >Install <br />OpenVINO Runtime </a>
+     <a href="openvino_docs_install_guides_install_runtime.html" >Install <br />OpenVINO Runtime </a>
      <a href="openvino_docs_install_guides_install_dev_tools.html" >Install OpenVINO <br />Model Development Tools</a>
      <a href="https://github.com/openvinotoolkit/openvino/wiki/BuildingCode" >Build <br /> from source</a>
    </p>